kirilcvetkov92/Advanced-Lane-Detection/README.md

 #### 2.5 Radius of curvature and center offset
-Description how radius of curvature is calculated and the position of the vehicle with respect to center.
+Description how the radius of curvature is calculated and the position of the vehicle with respect to the center.

 * **Radius of curvature calculation** - *Source : utils.py#get_curvature_radius (Line:177 - Line:191)*
  ```